popgenDK/courses/summer2023/NGSinference/README.md

 	 paste <(echo $POP) <(zcat Results/$POP.EDAR.mafs.gz | tail -1)
 done
 ```
- - What is the difference compared to what previously estimated?
+ - What is the difference compared to what you previously estimated?
- - Based on this results is there a difference in allele frequecny between East Asians ( EAS) and Native amerians ( NAM)?
+ - Based on these new results is there a difference in allele frequency between East Asians (EAS) and Native amerians (NAM)?

 Lets try to make a formal test.
 First make a file with all of the bam files for the two populations.
 Then make a file where the first 20 lines contains a zero ( representing the 20 NAM) and the next 20 lines contains a 1 ( representing the 20 EAS)
 ```bash